 FIGURE 3.6.
 A model that plots the values of a signal.
-256 iterations must be executed to plot the entire signal. this is not the case.
-In such cases the vectorizationFactor parameter of the SDF director can be used to scale up the granularity of the schedule.
-A vectorizationFactor of 2 implies that each actor is fired twice as many times as in the normal schedule.
+256 iterations must be executed to plot the entire signal.

 One example when this might be useful is when modeling block data processing.
 For instance, we might want to build a model of a signal processing system that filters blocks of 40 samples at a time using an FIR filter.
 Such an actor could be written in Java, or it could be built as a hierarchical SDF model, using a single sample FIR filter, as shown in Figure 3.7.
 The vectorizationFactor parameter of the director is set to 40.
 Here, each firing of the SDF model corresponds to 40 firings of the single sample FIR filter.